-- (1) The standard in this paragraph is met if the proprietor ensures that suitable accommodation is provided in order to cater for the medical and therapy needs of pupils, including- (a) accommodation for the medical examination and treatment of pupils; (b) accommodation for the short term care of sick and injured pupils, which includes a washing facility and is near to a toilet facility; and (c) where a school caters for pupils with complex needs, additional medical accommodation which caters for those needs. - 2) The accommodation provided under sub-paragraphs (1)(a) and (b) may be used for other purposes (apart from teaching) provided it is always readily available to be used for the purposes set out in sub-paragraphs (1)(a) and (b). - (3) For the purposes of sub-paragraph (1)(c), a pupil has "complex needs" if the pupil has profound and multiple learning difficulties in addition to other significant difficulties, such as a physical disability or sensory impairment, which require provision which is additional to or different from that generally required by children of the same age in schools other than special schools or by children with special requirements.
+10.2.12 Medical Facilities Best Practice The requirements for medical and therapy rooms enable pupils that are ill or injured to be looked after appropriately, and for therapy to be offered to those with special educational needs or disabilities who need it.
+In mainstream schools this may involve assistance from visiting specialists, such as a physiotherapist or speech therapist.
+SS Regulation 23B - (1) The standard in this paragraph is met if the proprietor ensures that suitable accommodation is provided in order to cater for the medical and therapy needs of pupils, including- (a) accommodation for the medical examination and treatment of pupils; (b) accommodation for the short term care of sick and injured pupils, which includes a washing facility and is near to a toilet facility; and (c) where a school caters for pupils with complex needs, additional medical accommodation which caters for those needs.
+2) The accommodation provided under sub-paragraphs (1)(a) and (b) may be used for other purposes (apart from teaching) provided it is always readily available to be used for the purposes set out in sub-paragraphs (1)(a) and (b).
+(3) For the purposes of sub-paragraph (1)(c), a pupil has "complex needs" if the pupil has profound and multiple learning difficulties in addition to other significant difficulties, such as a physical disability or sensory impairment, which require provision which is additional to or different from that generally required by children of the same age in schools other than special schools or by children with special requirements.

 Some therapy can take place in a teaching space or in a small quiet room, such as an office.
 The dedicated accommodation can be used for other purposes, except teaching, so long as it is readily available for medical use when needed.

-The Stonehenge School is committed to providing emergency first aid provision in order to deal with accidents and incidents affecting employees, children and visitors.

-They have ensured the school has an adequate, safe and effective first aid provision in order for every pupil, member of staff and visitor to be well looked after in the event of any illness, accident or injury, no matter how major or minor.

-There is a Medical Room located near to the main Reception in the Upper School building.

-- Is it wheel chair accessible?
-Yes - Is it located for ease of access by ambulance or parent's car?
-Yes - Is there privacy for pupils to maintain dignity while receiving treatment or taking routine medicines/inhalers etc?
-Yes - Do first aiders know and understand pupils' medical needs?
-Yes
+Audit Findings ACCOUNTS AND MALE OF THE PARTY AND The Stonehenge School is committed to providing emergency first aid provision in order to deal with accidents and incidents affecting employees, children and visitors.
+They have ensured the school has an adequate, safe and effective first aid provision in order for every pupil, member of staff and visitor to be well looked after in the event of any illness, accident or injury, no matter how major or minor. • Where is the medical room?
+In the Upper Building. • Is it wheelchair accessible?
+Yes • Is it located for ease of access by ambulance or parent's car?
+Yes • Is there privacy for pupils to maintain dignity while receiving treatment or taking routine medicines/inhalers etc?
+Yes • Do first aiders know and understand pupils' medical needs?
+Yes • Is there a defibrillator on-site?
+Yes Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.

-Compliant

-Suggestions to Maintain existing action and processes. improve/resolve